coraxyn/ShaoB/ReadMe.txt

 BUILDING ShaoB:

-Ararat Synapse code library is required to build ShaoB.
-This can be found at http://www.ararat.cz/synapse/doku.php/download
+libcurl is required to build ShaoB.
+On GNU/Linux the package is normally named "libcurl-dev".

 STARTING ShaoB: